 International Javelin Coach Tim Newenham explains the basics of Javelin throwing technique for beginners as well as the more advanced aspects of technique for experienced throwers.
 He explains the basics such as grip and how to do a standing throw through to drills for building up an effective run up.
 He explains the common errors throwers make and how to correct them.

-Beth Harris Pole Vault Coach Level 4 explains Pole Vault technique with free to view video of pole vault drills to improve each aspect of the jump including warm up and conditioning, the approach, the plant and take off as well as drills to invert and develop bend in the pole.
+Beth Harris Pole Vault Coach Level 4 explains Pole Vaulting technique with free to view pole vault drills videos to improve each aspect of the jump.
+We have divided practice exercises into warm up and conditioning, the approach, the plant and take off, drive & swing as well as other hints and tips to improve your pole vault technique.

 We explain the basics of discus throwing technique as well as number of practice drills which break the skill down into smaller managable parts which are easier to learn and perfect.
 Four sets of related drills created by throws coach John Painter can be performed pretty much anywhere and build technique and strength.